abpframework/abp/docs/en/Migration-Guides/Abp-4_0-Angular.md

 ### **Localization**

-Prior to ABP 4.x, we'd handled what language files should be created to load them lazily.
-However, this made it impossible to add new language files (to be lazily loaded) for our users.
+Prior to ABP 4.x, we'd handled what locale files of Angular should be created to load them lazily.
+However, this made it impossible to add new locale files (to be lazily loaded) for our users.
 With ABP 4.x, we enabled an option to pass a function to `CoreModule`.

 You can find the related issue [here](https://github.com/abpframework/abp/issues/6066) Also, please refer to [the docs](https://docs.abp.io/en/abp/latest/UI/Angular/Localization#registering-a-new-locale) for how to implement this.